By Boyd Wason 17 Dec, 2019

 Creating Content Worth Sharing

 Content marketing is an extremely valuable tool when you're looking to create word of mouth, largely because it's typically developed with sharing in mind.
-Well planned and prepared Content creates a connection with readers, weaving a narrative in a compelling, creative way that builds trust and promotes sharing.
-A recent U.S. study found 81% of consumers are influenced by their friends' social media posts, including content shared and promoted.
+Well planned and prepared content creates a connection with readers, weaving a narrative in a compelling, creative way that builds trust and promotes sharing.
+An ODM Group study found that 74% of consumers rely on social networks to help with their purchasing decisions.
 Using this connection, marketers can create a sense of trust with their readers, attracting new customers through word of mouth and keeping them coming back with a sense of honesty.